Meituan-Dianping/Robust/README.md

 	}
 	```
 3. Not Support add fields,but you can add classes.
-4. Classes added in patch should be static nested classes ,and all fields and methods in added class should be public.
+4. Classes added in patch should  be static nested classes or non-inner classes,and all fields and methods in added class should be public.
 5. Not suport fix bugs in constructors.
 6. Not support methods which only use fields,without method call or new expression.